Păcală: Communist and post-communist revivals

 The updated and posthumous Dulfu edition came out in 1966, at Editura Tineretului—with an unusually high circulation of 80,000 copies.
 Children-oriented sequels of the Nădejde–Dulfu account were also being created at that stage.
 They include Nicolae Labiș's Păcălici și Tîndăleț of 1962, which imagines that Păcală and his sidekick both had children of their own; the same author had published a "strange poem", Slutul ("Ugly Mug"), which references the anecdotes with an added "note of tragedy".
 The children's-story angle was taken by Constantin S. Nicolăescu-Plopșor's Tivisoc și Tivismoc, which is sometimes read as an "ambitious attempt to complete a folk novel".
 It specifies Păcală's Oltenian origin and profession (as a salt merchant), but switches focus on his two "unborn children", which give the book its name.
 In 1973, Corneliu Buzinschi published another Păcală și Tândală, which combines the old anecdotes with a layer of illustrated Romanian proverbs—and is thus Romania's "first paremiological novel".

 Another full retelling of the Dulfu cycle was done in 1975 by Alexandru Mitru.
 According to children's author Gabriella Csire, it followed the general lines established by Dulfu, but was "cleaner and more comprehensible, even by the children."
 Put out by Editura Ion Creangă, with illustrations by Done Stan, it took a bronze medal at the Leipzig Book Fair of 1977.
 Two years later, the same company issued a Hungarian translation, penned by Zoltán Veress, which named Păcală as Pável Csala (from csalás, meaning "fraud") and Tódor Suta (from suta, "kludgy").
 In that context, Păcală also inspired artist Sandu Florea to create his first comic strip.
 It was published in the 1968 edition of Luminița magazine, the same year as the performance of another puppet-theater play, Păcală argat ("Păcală as Servant Boy"), by Tudor Cetin and Matei Mureșanu, and Letiția Popa's other adaptation for children, at Ion Creangă Theater (starring Mihai Ioniță).
 A year later, naive painter Elisabeta Ștefăniță exhibited at the Romanian Atheneum a canvass depicting scenes from the stories.

 At around the same time, Tudor Mușatescu was also delving into children's theater, with D-ale lui Păcală ("Păcală Stuff").
 A Păcală revue, set to a new text by Ștefan Tita, was staged in 1971 by the Ion Vasilescu Troupe.
 Similar fragments from Dulfu were included in Ion Lucian's children's show Snoave cu măști ("Masked Anecdotes"), a main feature of the Ion Creangă Theater throughout the 1970s and '80s.
+The folk-story cycle inspired another play by Traian Chelariu, which appeared in his 1976 volume, Teatru.
 A Tândală-themed street-theater performance, based on a text by Mihai Crișan, was produced in 1981, with Ștefan Săndulescu appearing as Păcală.
 The two-man play Păcală și popa, with Dan Tudor and Vasile Tudor, earned its protagonists a debut prize from the Ministry of Culture in 1998.
 Later children's theater versions include Cristian Pepino and Ioan Brancu's adaptation for Țăndărică Theater, in 2002, and a 2006 production at Merlin Theater of Timișoara, for which Ștefan Sasu adapted fragments from Creangă and Dulfu.